CorneliusKluge/DankiDemAnki/README.md

 ## Contributing to DankiDemAnki via GitHub
 Despite this being a German course, please use English in your commit messages and when communicating through GitHub.
-I would advise you to follow these commit message rules: https://chris.beams.io/posts/git-commit/
+When creating commit messages I would advise you to follow these rules: https://chris.beams.io/posts/git-commit/